-PBAD 7654 – Strategic Management: This course examines the principal models, processes, and practices used in strategic management, familiarizing students with an essential management skill.
+NMLI 7654 – Strategic Management: This course examines the principal models, processes, and practices used in strategic management, familiarizing students with essential management skills.
 The course focuses on the key internal and external factors that drive strategic management decisions within nonprofit and governmental organizations, including leadership, external resources, and stakeholder involvement.

-PBAD 7657 – Theory and Practice of Philanthropy: This course examines the theoretical framework for institutional philanthropy in the United States.
-The course explores the strategies, tools, and techniques for the role strategic philanthropy in both programming and policy making.
-Provides students with insight into the work of philanthropy.
+NMLI 7657 – Theory and Practice of Philanthropy: This course examines the theoretical framework for institutional philanthropy in the United States.
+The course explores the strategies, tools, and techniques for the role of strategic philanthropy in both programming and policymaking.
+It provides students with insight into the work of philanthropy.

 PBAD 7730 – Internship in Public Administration: This course requires students to intern in a professional capacity with a public service organization.
 The internship requires a minimum of 300 hours working in the organization and as approved by the MPA internship coordinator.

 PBAD 7731 – Local Government Practicum: This course provides students with experience conducting research and policy analysis for local government.
 Projects are proposed by municipalities within Georgia and students are allowed to choose projects aligned with their interests.
 Students work individually, or in pairs on larger projects, under the direction of the course instructor.
 This course expands research skills, enriches understanding of local government policy processes, and exposes participants to issues they are likely to face when employed in local government.